 T: (919) 549-8614, ext.
 4667

 If you are considering a program at Edgecombe Community College that leads to licensure or certification and you do not live in North Carolina, please contact the respective licensing board in the state where you reside before beginning the program.
-It is the student’s responsibility to contact the licensing board in the state in which they reside or intend to practice.
+Students should contact Edgecombe Community College directly regarding enrollment and licensure options for any program of interest.